 What's the point of a magazine that doesn't have shorter and quippy content to entertain you when you just have a few minutes to fill?
 That's what the Blog is for!
 We settled on 13 main categories that break the posts up in a way to match your current mood.
 Want to laugh?
 Need some inspiration?
 Want to discover new artists?
 We've got you covered at the blog.

 You can think of the Topics like an index in the back of a book.
 Although we have the expected search functionality, the Topics index makes life a bit more sensible.
 If you're interested in seeing every article we've ever published centered around a specific instrument, here's where you'll find them arranged neatly for you by order of publication.
 We'll continue to break it up and keep it organized as time continues so it'll be a useful resource that saves you time as you dig through our back-catalog.

 We do, in fact, review every piece of gear we get ahold of and have time to put through the paces.
 Hopefully this will include what you're looking for.
 While we can't respond to the specifics of this question every time we get asked, we can point you to the two places you can find the answer.

 The fastest way is to use the search function in the top menu on the right.
 The second best is to read the Gear Reviews column, where we collect all of our in-depth and insightful opinions on the facts surrounding the equipment.
 Just remember, gear is no replacement for practice!

 Maybe.
-It totally depends on what you send our way to share with the readers.
+Probably not.
+It totally depends on what you send our way to share with the readers, but in general it's not the type of content we publish.
 Use the contact page to let us know what's going on in your world and why you think we should feature your music.
 Link us to your website and any other useful materials like YouTube videos.
 Please don't be offended if we don't include you on the site immediately.
 We can't accept everyone and those we do have to stand in line.
 Let us know if it's time sensitive, though, and we'll see what we can do.